-25 Creative & Engaging Examples of About Us Pages
+25 Creative Examples of About Us Pages

 Band is a multidisciplinary creative studio based in the Pacific Northwest.

-Their About Us page stands out because they used handwritten type.
+Their About Us page stands out by showcasing some of their unique and creative projects.

+No number of words could hope to tell one of their potential clients nearly as much as these pictures can.

+In this case, the 25 pictures featured on Band’s About Us page are worth much more than the 170 actual words you’ll read on the page.

-The clean, simple look and feel are what make this page one of our top picks.
+The magical visuals and overall simple look and feel makes this About Us page one of our top picks.

 3. Anton & Irene